Contact

 's boss, sharing in a broader mission than theuser

 has.
-This team is important to track because in order to perform and grow, one has to be supportive and not competitive with their peers. - Direct Report: people who either report to the
+This team is important to track because in order to perform and grow, one has to be supportive and not competitive with their peers. - Guide: These make up the

 user

-is leading or mentoring, when an individual contributor.
+for guidance, mentorship, or leadership when an individual contributor.
 Theuser

 Examples